 An Add-On (or plug-in) is a third-party tool to extend Blender’s functionality or simplify a workflow.
 Here’s everything you need to know about installing, activating and managing an add-on in Blender.

-If you are looking for the best add-ons for Blender, here’s my list!
+If you are looking for add-ons, here is my list of the best add-ons for Blender.

 Blender Plug-In File Formats